mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/release-notes/index.md

 ### Bug fixes
 - `dcos task log` now works because of unique Mesos Tasks IDs of Spark executors
 - Fixed unstable health checks for Spark Dispatcher and History Server
-- Spark dispatcher task output now redirected to stdout and available in logs
+- Spark dispatcher task output now redirects to stdout and is available in logs

 ### Breaking Changes
-- We've added a new configuration option added: ‘docker_user’ which allows to override a user when running Spark using Docker containerizer
+- We've added a new configuration option: ‘docker_user’ which allows overriding the user when running Spark using Docker containerizer
 - The default Hadoop dependency is now 2.7 and not 2.6